-Artificial Intelligence and Data Protection
+Artificial Intelligence and GDPR

 The interaction of Personal Data Protection and Artificial Intelligence (AI) becomes particularly interesting when issues arise from the use of personal data with AI.